 Just an observation that little signals can communicate a lot to the audience, either online or offline.
 And a note to self – next time I’m speaking on a panel I’ll have to remember to buy some coffees for the group on stage!

+We talked a while back about how the moment the customer opens their shipment is the climax of the customer experience and the ultimate single make or break point for brand delivery.
+By that time, the results are beyond our control as marketers.
+Once the product leaves the warehouse, the die is cast.
+Before we get to that point though, we do have chances to influence the final impression.
+It’s our job to tip the scales in our favor as much as we can.
+To do that, we must build anticipation for the solution that our customer is waiting for until they can’t wait to tear open the package when it finally does arrive.
 The only real caution here is to avoid setting expectations beyond what your product or service can deliver.
 The product has to come first and I’m assuming that we’ve already got something that does its job.
 And it’s always wise to save a few surprises for the very end.
 In the meantime though, there are plenty of ways to whet the appetite.

 Make estimated delivery updates available at each phase of completion

 Offer a photo or PDF of your customer’s custom product before it’s boxed up and email it

 Display happy testimonials on your order confirmation emails

 Send an email with tips and suggestions on how to use their product in the days before it arrives

 Mail a handwritten thank you note on the purchase date or email a short comment that is unique to them

 Velaro and Site Tuners scheduled a webinar yesterday titled Improving Online Conversions By Building Trust and Personalizing Messages.
 Tim Ash was supposed to present but unfortunately the event was grounded because of technical issues and they wound up canceling the webinar.